 You may also need to configure your capture device or card to utilize the analog audio input, instead of the digital HDMI input.
 It is no use to you to connect the controller and the capture device or the card, if you the device or the card is set to pass the audio to your computer via HDMI.

 It is also worth noting that the DualSense controller has a limited battery life.
 This can be countered by plugging in to a USB port, for example in the PS5, but it may result in faint humming in the audio as the controller is then in a charging mode.
-The battery life is not a major issue though as one needs to recharge the controllers every now anyway in regular use.
+The battery life is not a major issue though as one needs to recharge the controllers every now and then anyway in regular use.

-Thirdly, both the digital and the analog option requires you to connect your headphones to your computer, while running OBS, because in both cases the audio is being transferred from the PS5 to the computer, but not from the PS5 to your headphones.
+The analog option requires you to connect your headphones to your computer, while running OBS, because in both cases the audio is being transferred from the PS5 to the computer, but not from the PS5 to your headphones.
 You can use both wired and wireless headphones, as long as they are connected to your computer.

 It is also possible to use a male-female-female cable splitter that allows you to use your wired headphones that have a male 3.5mm audio plug and a male-male 3.5mm audio cable running to the capture device or card.